-PyCharm enables you to evaluate an arbitrary expression in the context of a stack frame currently selected in the Frame pane of the Debug window.
-So doing, the following modes are available:
+PyCharm enables you to evaluate an arbitrary expression in the context of a stack frame currently selected in the Frames pane of the Debug window.
+The following modes are available:

 - Expression Mode for evaluating single-line expressions.

 - Code Fragment Mode for evaluating short code portions introducing them in the Statements to evaluate text field.
 Supported constructs are declarations, assignments, loops andif/else.

 Besides that, PyCharm provides a way to quickly evaluate an expression in the editor at caret or a selection.

 While using the Expression Evaluation feature, be aware of the following:

 - A method can be invoked within the Expression Evaluation dialog only if the debugger has stopped at a breakpoint, but has not been paused.

 - Expression Evaluation can be only "single-level".
 In other words, if PyCharm stops at a breakpoint within a method called from the Expression Evaluation, you cannot use the Expression Evaluation feature again.

 - In the Frames pane, select the thread where you want an expression to be evaluated.